valtech/aem-easy-content-upgrade/Readme.md

 <a name="binding_filter"></a>

 ### Filter Options
 These methods can be used to filter the nodes that were collected above.
-Multiple filters can be applied for one run.
+Multiple filters can be applied for one run (they are combined with `AND` logic, i.e. all filters must match)

 #### Filter by Properties